caoyou222/Post-Office-App/README.md

 Compile and running Backend.java along with the ExampleRestApiModel.java <br />
 Change the server address to where you run the server.
 In our case, the address is http://rns202-5.cs.stolaf.edu/28425/ <br />

+## Technologies
+We use react-native and expo for the app development and use Rest Api to do the backend server.

 ## Structure and functions
 ### Home and Home2 page
     Home: for worker use, has both student page and worker page